 Fossil of prehistoric fish Mene rhombea

-shown on left side of the stamp.
+is shown on the left side of the stamp.

-During the Middle Eocene (Lutetian epoch), about 48 to 40 mya, these fishes lived in the Tethys Ocean, a
+During the Middle Eocene (Lutetian epoch), about 48 to 40 millions of years ago, these fishes lived in the Tethys Ocean, a

 large tropical sea in the area corresponding to the current Mediterranean.

 Skull and jaw of cave bear (Ursus spelaeus

-shown on bottom-left corner of the stamp.
+shown in bottom-left corner of the stamp.

 ) was a species of bear that lived in Europe during the

 Pleistocene and became extinct about 24,000 years ago.